 We have not formed a view on this.
 However, while they have local knowledge, Mayors do not necessarily have the skills and competency to make that judgement.
 For this to succeed, Mayors would need to be able to access relevant training and development.
-They would also need confidence that those advising them had sufficient competence to provide that advice.
+They would also need confidence that those advising them had sufficient competence to provide that advice (for instance, the Act could require the Mayor and council be CIMS-trained).

-Further information
+Further information and general points